MeirJC/Minecraft-2D-MeirJC/README.md

 ### - the game has 4 different world (picked from randomly)

-### - each reload a new random background color combination is generated (using hex values - over 16,000,000 possibilities)
+### - each reload a new random background color combination is generated (using hex values, over 16,000,000 possibilities)

 ---